-Priority D - Ralph Allen will admit up to 5 students per year group who have aptitude in sports.
+Priority D - Ralph Allen will admit up to 5 students who have aptitude in sports.
 Evidence of aptitude and for further information see full policy.

 Priority E - Children of staff at the school, in either or both of the following circumstances: